 In case you’re not familiar with the Blaster Master Zero series, it offers two distinctly different types of gameplay.
 This is primarily the 2D side-scrolling arcade style where you are playing in the battle tank SOPHIA in the overworld segments, and top-down dungeon crawler gameplay that takes place as you exit your tank and start engaging with the game as the main character.

 However, as you get further into Blaster Master Zero 2, these two gameplay styles aren’t divided 100% of the time, but many situations in the game will actually require you to jump in and out of your battle tank.
 Not only in general gameplay, but also in boss fights which can sometimes take multiple forms and stages.
-Along with shooting guns and firing special weapons, Jason has a powerful new counter move that can freeze an enemy in place during an attack, making it easier to deal massive damage and this new technique can be used quite often which is nice.
+Jason has many different abilities available for him to use other than just using his primary and special weapons, including an ability that can freeze enemies in place, similar to how Samus from Metroid freezes enemies to create platforms.

 Mid-bosses on each planet, and definitely the story-line main bosses in each of the seven areas, will push you to further develop as a player and to keep progressing in order to handle all your skills and abilities effectively.
 As fun and novel as these boss fights are, they are not the strongest elements of Blaster Master Zero 2.

 While the smaller area bosses aren’t terribly difficult and still offer a fair challenge, especially certain ones that will be repeat encounters throughout your playthrough, the real issue is with the main bosses and how they have a gate-like tendency to only block you from proceeding.
 Skill is thrown out the window and it boils down to just having enough patience to endure their countless barrages.